A Dictionary of Single-Letter Variable Names

 Tags: haskell, coding

 Haskell’s expressive type system means that type signatures can carry a lot of information.
-Haskell’s polymorphism means that you sometime write a function that works across an enormous range of types, and are often left wondering “what do I actually call my variables?”.
+Haskell’s polymorphism means that you sometimes write functions that work across an enormous range of types, and are left wondering “what do I actually call my variables?”.
 It is often the case that there’s nothing to say beyond “this variable is a Functor”, or “this variable is a monadic action”, and so a single-letter variable name is appropriate.
 An unofficial and largely undocumented convention has emerged around these variable names, and so I wanted to write them all down in one place.

 a, b, c, d